Andrew Nisbet

-Andrew Nisbet (born August 1960) is a Director of Key West Holdings, which holds his family's interests in catering supplies and property.
-He is also founder of catering supplies retailer Nisbets Plc.
+Andrew Nisbet (born August 1960) is a British businessman who is a Director of Key West Holdings, which holds his family's business interests and property.
+He is also founder of catering supplies retailer Nisbets.

 Between 2012 and 2013, he was High Sheriff of Bristol.

 Early life

 After leaving school in 1978, Nisbet joined his father's business, Peter Nisbet & Co.
-The business distributed catering equipment in the South West England.
+The business distributed catering equipment in South West England.

 Career

 In 1983, Nisbet founded Nisbets, originally selling knives, catering clothing and textbooks to catering students.
-The business launched a Mail-Order Catalogue in 1987 and moved into wholesale in 1990.
-Between 1995 and 2017 the business underwent international expansion.
-The business was also one of the first catering equipment distributors to adapt its business online.
+The business launched a mail-order catalogue in 1987 and moved into wholesale in 1990.

-As of February 2017, the business employs more than 2,000 people and has offices in nine countries.
-The business also has retail outlets in the UK, Ireland and Australia.
-In 2017, turnover of the business was £400 million, according to The Sunday Times.
-The company sells 25,000 products in more than 100 countries.
+Between 1995 and 2017 the business expanded internationally.
+As of 2023, the majority of the company's sales were online.

+In 2024, Nisbet sold an 80% stake in the business to Bunzl at a valuation of £500 million.

-In 2014, Nisbet became a Director of Key West Holdings, which holds his family's interests in catering equipment and property.
-In 2015, Key West Holdings acquired catering hire firm Jongor Hire.
+In 2014, Nisbet became a Director of Key West Holdings, which holds his family's business interests and property.